 - Here we go!
 We can see the resized cell in the below screenshot.

-Read More: How to Increase Cell Size in Excel (7 Methods)
+Read More: How to Make a Cell Bigger in Excel

 7. Protect Worksheet to Secure Cell Size